Alessandra Ambrosio Sizzles In Barely-There Black Bikini While Soaking Up The Sun In France

 — Daily Mail Celebrity (@DailyMailCeleb) May 16, 2019

-Alessandra has seriously been turning up the heat during her trip to France.
-As The Inquisitr previously reported, the stunner was captured just hours before the Cannes Film Festival kicked off on Tuesday putting on yet another jaw-dropping display.
-The babe sported an all-white ensemble featuring tight white pants and a wrap top, which was loosely knotted to create a plunging v-neckline.
+Alessandra has been turning up the heat during her trip to France.
+As The Inquisitr previously reported, the stunner was captured just hours before the Cannes Film Festival kicked off on Tuesday, sending hearts aflutter with a risque aesthetic.
+The babe sported an all-white ensemble featuring tight white pants and a wrap top, one which was loosely knotted to create a plunging v-neckline.
 The style exposed some major cleavage to the camera, as well as a glimpse of the same black bikini top she sported during her time off today.

-The beauty’s red-carpet looks certainly have not disappoint as well.
+The beauty’s red-carpet looks certainly have not disappointed.
 On Tuesday, the stunner stepped out in a billowy white sheer gown that made her look absolutely angelic.
-On Wednesday, Alessandra brought the heat yet again in a slink red dress that put nearly every inch of her flawless figure on display.
+On Wednesday, Alessandra brought the heat yet again in a slinky red dress that put nearly every inch of her flawless figure on view.
 The garment featured a dangerously high side slit that went all the way up to her hips, flashing her dangerous curves and long, toned legs to anybody that stopped to stare.